Withdrawal from one or more courses in the Fall 2022 semester is permitted after the end of the add/drop period through Tuesday, November 1, 2022.

 Students who determine that significant physical or financial hardships necessitate a full or partial withdrawal from courses may be eligible to withdraw from courses and/or seek additional financial consideration beyond the normal fee and refund policies.
 Types of significant hardship may include serious or chronic medical condition(s), caretaking needs for a medical issue of a family member, and involuntary and significant changes to cost of living.
 Students who need to withdraw from some or all courses for physical and financial hardship who are seeking additional financial consideration may submit an Appeal to the Refund Review Board, explain in detail the hardship being experienced, and provide supporting documentation.

 Partial withdrawal, for degree-or certificate-seeking students only

-If you wish to withdraw from a course or courses, but plan to remain in others, you must complete and submit to the Office of Registration and Records a Request for Grade of W Form.
+If you wish to withdraw from a course or courses, but plan to remain in others, you must submit to the Office of Registration and Records an email from your saic account with the class information and intent to withdraw from the class.
 Students receive a grade of W for the courses from which they withdraw.